BOARD OF DIRECTORS

 Rob Simieritsch is the Regional Resource Manager with Operations Division for Alberta Environment and Parks.
 Under Resource Management, Rob oversees the Fisheries, Wildlife, Water, Air and other programs in southern Alberta.
 Rob has been with the Department for 13 years and served in several different functions in that time including water approvals, planning/engagement, and flood recovery.
 Rob is a Professional Biologist with the Alberta Society of Professional Biologist and has a degree in Environmental Science from the University of Calgary.
 Outside of work, Rob loves to spend time in the Rockies or on the Prairie hiking, canoeing, camping and fishing with his family.

-Associate Professor, Mount Royal University
+Academic Director, Mount Royal University